Marc Emery: Project Gator

 Marc and Jodie Emery were again arrested at Toronto Pearson International Airport on March 8, 2017.
 He faced 15 charges, including conspiracy to commit an indictable offence, trafficking, possession for the purpose of trafficking, and possession of proceeds of crime.
 Jodie Emery faced five similar counts.
 On March 9, 2017, search warrants were given in Toronto, Hamilton, and Vancouver as part of "Project Gator" a Toronto Police Service project that targeted marijuana dispensaries.
 This was in reaction to Acting Inspector Steve Watts allegations of Cannabis Culture having ties to organized crime.
 Five dispensaries in Toronto, one in Hamilton, one in Vancouver, and another in Ottawa were raided and shut down.
 Police seized $250,000 in cash in several different currencies.
 The police also searched two homes in Toronto, one in Stoney Creek, Ontario, and one in Vancouver that all had ties to Emery's Cannabis Culture franchise.
 Some of the dispensaries reopened the next day.
-On March 10, Marc and Jodie were granted bail, with conditions limiting or banning their access to marijuana and Canabis Culture franchises.
+On March 10, Marc and Jodie were granted bail, with conditions limiting or banning their access to marijuana and Cannabis Culture franchises.
 After a guilty plea, the couple was convicted of drug-related charges on December 18, 2017, fined and placed on two years probation.
 Three other individuals were also convicted of drug-related charges.
 The couple had claimed that the operation of pot shops was a form of civil disobedience, but Justice Leslie Chapin ruled as follows: "No doubt there were pro-social motivations that were behind the actions, but at the same time, I have to recognize that much profit was made".